nogalpaulina/hrs-portlets/README.md

   link, does not show.
 + Intended for messaging to employees subject to annual leave reporting requirements

+#### `dynPunchTimesheetNotification` portlet preference (optional)

++ When set, adds an in-app-message near the top of Time and Absence showing to employees with `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
+For employees who do not have `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ Intended for messaging to employees for whom the UI changed with the launch of PHIT, such that the functions they previously accessed via purpose-specific absence-related buttons they will now access via the timesheet button.

+#### `nonDynPunchTimesheetNotification` portlet preference (optional)

++ When set, adds an in-app-message near the top of Time and Absence showing to employees who see the Timesheet button but who do not have `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
++ For employees who do have `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ For employees who do not see the Timesheet button, does not show.
++ Intended for messaging to employees for whom the MyUW UI did not change with the launch of PHIT, but for whom the experience they get when they click the Timesheet button may or may not have changed.

+#### `dynPunchTimesheetNotice` portlet preference (optional)

++ When set, adds text to the UI near the timesheet launch button, shown only to employees with `ROLE_UW_DYN_AM_PUNCH_TIME`.
++ When not set, does not show.
++ For employees without `ROLE_UW_DYN_AM_PUNCH_TIME`, does not show.
++ When both this preference and `timesheetNotice` are set, this text appears before and separated with a horizontal rule from the text specified in `timesheetNotice`.

+Intended for easing the transition for employees who lose the absence-specific buttons and instead will now access absence-related functions directly in the HRS self-service timesheet linked via the Timesheet button.

 #### `timesheetNotice` portlet preference (optional)

 + When set, adds text to the UI near the timesheet launch button.